amasky/ram/README.md

 ### not implemented yet

-* visualize the locations model predicted
+* visualize the locations which the model predicted
+* hyper-params to get the best accuracy of the paper
 * multi-scale glimpse
 * models to solve "Translated MNIST" task
-* search for the better hyper-parameters

 ## Dependencies
 Python(2 or 3), Chainer, scikit-learn, tqdm